phomlish/Tiernan/DOCS/Interview.md

 # How you would scale this for a large organization

-As application doesn't write or read anything to a database there would be no thread issues so a simple deployment of multiple instances ad a load balancer would be appropriate.
+As application doesn't write or read anything to a database there would be no thread issues so a simple deployment of multiple instances and a load balancer would be appropriate.
 Did I mentionthat I'm a big fan of kubernetes.

 # Security considerations